Propsowicz/TakeASeat/README.md

 #### Docker

-The entire application is dockerized.
+The entire application is docked.
 Above is the docker container structure.

 ```
 version: "3.8"